krannich/dkmusic/readme.md

 **Note:** Since **dkmusic** is still in development, some features are not implemented yet.

+## Installation
+1. Copy folder content to your Webserver (local server is recommended).
+2. In the public folder either create a symbolic link called Music that points to your music library (recommended) or just create a folder called Music in which your music files will be stored.
+3. Open database.php in folder application/config and adjust to your needs.
+4. Open routes.php and adjust the folders to your needs.
+5. Create a database called dkmusic
+6. Start your console and type: php artisan migrate:install to install migration table php artisan migrate to install dkmusic tables

+That's it!
+Have fun.

 ## Contributing to dkmusic
 Contributions are encouraged and welcome!